 Another risk facing employers is soaring Long Term Disability costs.

-Another way of mitigating against soaring LTD costs is incorporating a Disability Management service to assist in helping to getting the employee back to work sooner and often before the employee makes an LTD claim.
+Another way of mitigating against soaring LTD costs is by incorporating a Disability Management service to assist in helping to get the employee back to work sooner and often before the employee makes an LTD claim.

 Your employee benefit plan can help save your company money and put more real dollars into your employees’ pockets.

 If a company is looking at the cost of living increases, put a portion of it into a Health Spending Account.
 An HSA is a non-taxable benefit to an employee and is a 100% business expense to the company.
 As an example, instead of giving a 3% salary increase to an employee who is subject to the employee’s marginal tax rate, pay a 2% into a salary increase and 1% into an HSA which is not subject to income tax.
 See the cost model below as an example of the net advantage to the employee.

 These are a few of the ideas, that will help to modernize your benefit plan, saving the company money and will make your employees happier in the process.
 This can be set up by employee class and/or by tenure.